Return to site

 not because they deserve it,

-but because the world needs them.“
+but because the world needs them.

+This is not theoretical.
 It shows up in leadership.

-They lack a leader who has fully accepted the responsibility to ask for it.
+Many organizations do not lack support.
+They lack leadership that has fully accepted the responsibility to ask for it.

-Fundraising hesitation isn’t about persuasion.
+Fundraising hesitation isn’t persuasion.

-It’s about accepting responsibility.
+It’s accepting responsibility.

 They struggle because the leader has not yet accepted the full weight of their role.

-Donors sense this immediately.
+Donors sense it immediately.

-The organization no longer speaks with hesitation.
+The organization is no longer speaking with hesitation.

 It speaks with responsibility.